 BAO was awarded a Bib Gourmand in 2016.

-Bubbledogs, located in Fitzrovia, is run by husband and wife team James Knappett and Sandia Chang (both previously at Noma and Per Se).
+Bubbledogs Champagne bar, is run by husband and wife team James Knappett and Sandia Chang.

 Located in the heart of London’s Marylebone Village, Trishna delivers a contemporary taste of south west Indian coastal cuisine, whilst also offering a wine list focused on emerging regions and fine wines.